Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 48-point total in three of four games this season.
+- Tampa Bay has combined with its opponents to score more than 48 points in three of four games this season.

-- Miami's games have gone over 48 points in only one opportunity this season.
+- Miami's games have gone over 48 points in just one opportunity this season.

-- Sunday's over/under is two points higher than the combined 46 PPG average of the two teams.
+- The combined points per game average of the two teams, 46, is two points fewer than Sunday's over/under.

-- This contest's over/under is 5.6 points under the 53.6 these two squads combine to give up per game in 2020.
+- This contest's over/under is 5.6 points fewer than the 53.6 these two squads combine to give up per game in 2020.

-- The average total in Buccaneers games this season is 52.3, 4.3 points more than Sunday's total of 48.
+- The Buccaneers and their opponents have scored an average of 52.3 points per game in 2020, 4.3 more than Sunday's total.

 - The 48 over/under in this game is 3.5 points above the 44.5 average total in Dolphins games this season.